dftbplus/skpar/skpar/core/notes.rst

         so that even if Data back-end is changed, the tasks do not need to be modified.

+:Aliases:
-        On aliases: better to introduce $var instead of current implementation, to avoid surprises where user decide to use an identifier that was already defined as an alias, leading to random behaviour.
+    Better to introduce $var instead of current implementation, to avoid surprises where user decide to use an identifier that was already defined as an alias, leading to random behaviour.

+:parallelism:

 Affected areas: